4 ways EdTech tools can help you prepare your students for standardized tests

 Standardized Tests

 Advocates of standardized testing see this as a fair and objective way to measure student performance and implement future learning processes to help the majority of students reach their academic potential.
-However, opponents of standardized testing find them to be neither fair nor object, but rather that they promote a narrow curriculum and the excessive testing prevents schools from teaching students to become innovators and critical thinkers.
+However, opponents of standardized testing find them to be neither fair nor objective, but rather that they promote a narrow curriculum and the excessive testing prevents schools from teaching students to become innovators and critical thinkers.
 Melissa, a middle-school teacher from Oregon, tells us:

 There’s a gap between the goal of standardized testing and the larger goal of education.
 On one hand, standardized tests are a good way to see trends in the larger education process and student learning process.